kcenon/database_system/docs/guides/BEST_PRACTICES.md

 > **Version:** 0.1.0
 > **Last Updated:** 2025-11-11

-A comprehensive guide covering production-ready patterns, performance optimization, security, and thread safety for the Database System.
+A comprehensive guide covering recommended patterns, performance optimization, security, and thread safety for the Database System.

 ## Table of Contents